 Link lists is one of the fundamental data structures in computer science.
 In this exercise we require you to implement a generic link list of your preference (singly, doubly, circular).
-Your implementation must include at least the following functions:

-create(), destroy(), insert(), delete(), next(), previous().
+Your create(), destroy(), insert(), delete(), next(), previous().

 The functionality offered by the link list should be exported as an abstract data type.
 First, you should design a clean interface that will define the methods that you will use to manipulate the link list.
 Formulate this interface in a C header file.
 You should not export the definition of the link list structure at the header file.
-For this reason you can use a type definition as the one below:

-typedef struct link_list link_list_t;
+For this reason you can use a type definition as the typedef struct link_list link_list_t;